bcgov/sso-docs/docs/best-practices/dos-donts.md

 ---
 sidebar_position: 1
+title: Do's and Don'ts
+description: Our advice on what to do
 ---

-# Do's and Don'ts

---- Our advice on what to do

 ### Do Not call the KeyCloak API on every request